stephanmax/grunt-responsive-images-extender/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+*2.0.0*

+* `srcset` is built automatically based on the image sizes read directly from the files. `x` descriptors are triggered for images with `width` attribute.
+* Removed `srcset` and `srcsetRetina` option.
+* Added the `srcAttribute` option to delete `src` for polyfills or set the smallest image as a fallback.
+* Added the `srcsetAttributeName` option to use for example `data-srcset` for lazy loaders.
+* Added the `%size%` placeholder to use the image size inside the `sizes` rules

 *1.0.0*